jaswingumpella/codevision/docs/iteration-6-completion.md

 ## Known Constraints & Follow-Ups
 - SVG rendering currently relies on PlantUML’s internal renderer; large projects may take noticeable time to render complex diagrams.
-- Call graph derivation focuses on field/constructor dependencies; method call analysis could be expanded in future iterations for richer sequences.
+- Method call analysis still skips reflective/dynamic-proxy edges, so a few flows may terminate early when the target cannot be resolved.
+The branch simply stops (and is documented in the PRD) to avoid misleading placeholders.
 - Diagram filtering is intentionally lightweight (basic package tabs + externals toggle); future work could add search and package scoping once export requirements firm up.